The Voice: The Fight for Fairness, Justice and Power

 “the entire concept of The Voice is based on the false assumption of the homogeneity of Aboriginal people across the nation, as one race.
 This is something Indigenous Australians have tried to counter for decades.
 Now we find government striving to entrench this in the Constitution.
 It won’t end well.”

 But most of all The Voice transgresses against the principle of equality before the law.

 1. It is racist.

-No society can survive amicably with laws based on race.
+You cannot build a harmonious society with laws based on race.

 2. It does not meet its primary objective.

 It will never close the gap.

 It will entrench a permanent underclass of embittered, welfare-dependent indigenous citizens forever.

 There will be resentment by those who see others they consider to be less deserving than themselves being given preferential treatment.